Creditors’ Rights FAQs

 The time it takes to collect a debt varies on a case-by-case basis.
 In addition, if collecting monies owed requires you to file a lawsuit, the debt-collection process can take longer.
 However, if a debtor refuses to cooperate with your efforts to collect, taking legal action may be your only recourse.
 Although every case is different, it commonly takes from one year to 18 months to resolve a collection claim lawsuit in California.

 Collecting debt from an unwilling or uncooperative party can be difficult.
 A skilled lawyer can inform you of your rights as a creditor and the rights of the debtor, and ensure that you engage in lawful collection methods.
 In addition, an attorney can review the circumstances of your case and outline an optimal debt-collection plan that seeks to reimburse you in a timely manner.
-At Garcia & Gurney, ALC, our legal team understands of all aspects of debt collection in California.
+At Garcia & Gurney A Law Corporation, our legal team understands of all aspects of debt collection in California.

 Experienced counsel for creditors in the Bay Area

-Garcia & Gurney, ALC’s experienced and skilled lawyers understand the complex issues creditors face during the collection process.
+Garcia & Gurney A Law Corporation’s experienced and skilled lawyers understand the complex issues creditors face during the collection process.
 For help with a collections, labor, employment or other business law matter in and around Alameda and Contra Costa Counties, contact us today by phone at 925-468-0400 or online.